 We invest significant resources in ensuring that our solutions and products comply with existing government certifications and mandates.

 A security and compliance architect assesses the security capabilities of all our products using a detailed checklist.
-The architect cross-references those capabilities to the categories specified by National Institute of Standards and Technology (NIST) in publication 800-53.
+The architect cross-references those capabilities to the categories specified by the National Institute of Standards and Technology (NIST) in publication 800-53.
 These internal assessments are available upon request to customers who wish to review the security capabilities of a product.
 Publication 800-53 serves as the basis for most FISMA controls, meaning our product capabilities also map to FISMA requirements.

 We have a long history of working with federal agencies, and are committed to achieving working government security standards—including the requirements of FIPS Publications 140/201, FISMA, and other information assurance processes.
 We use technologies that comply with FIPS 140-2 to protect data and limit system access.
 It provides documentation to help agencies determine if products meet their unique security requirements, and assists agency efforts to perform Certification & Accreditation (C&A) of our solutions.